FreePhilly1/team30.github.io/README.md

 <br>

 **Logistic Regression**\
-For our logistic regression model, we saw an accuracy of 74.5 ± 0.6% when predicting the outcome of randomly sampled games.
-Additionally, the model showed an F1 value of 74.6 ± 0.7%.
-To obtain these results, we performed a grid search to find the optimal hyperparameters for our model.
-We found that the optimal hyperparameters for our model were a C value of 0.01 and a penalty of l2.
-We also found that the model performed best when the solver was set to sag.
-This is because sag is optimized for large datasets, which is the case for our dataset.
+For our logistic regression model, we saw an accuracy of 75.0 ± 0.2% when predicting the outcome of randomly sampled games.
+Additionally, the model showed an F1 value of 75.1 ± 0.4%.
+Although we performed a grid search across various hyperparameters, we observed that the highest performing model actually used the default parameters with the max iterations set to 1000.

 ![Image](lr_cm.png)

 <br>

 **Support Vector Machines**\
-As for SVM, our model has an accuracy of 72.8 ± 0.4% and an F1 score of 72.9 ± 0.5%.
+As for SVM, our model has an accuracy of 74.6 ± 0.3% and an F1 score of 74.2 ± 0.1%.
+This is surprising since that SVM is the most suitable option for handling non-linearly separable datasets.
+We have attempted to tune the SVM model through pipelining and bagging, but we have observed that the default model performs the best.

 ![Image](svc_cm.png)

 <br>

+### Conclusion
 Initially at the midterm checkpoint, the team saw an accuracy of around 63%.
-Now that we have added the set of team2 tempo-free statistics, we have observed a dramatic increase in accuracy of about 75%, with our highest performing model being Gaussian Naive Bayes' accuracy of 74.8%.
-This is due to the fact that we had normalized our features and the difference between the two teams' statistics provides more information about the outcome of the game than the statistics of a single team.
-Additionally, we have observed that the accuracy of the models is relatively consistent across all three models.
-This indicates that the models are not exhibiting any bias and are performing consistently across all selected features.
-However, we are surprised to note that SVM did not perform as strongly as we had hypothesized, since SVM is the most suitable option for handling non-linearly separable datasets.
+Now that we have added the set of team2 tempo-free statistics and normalized our data, we have observed a dramatic increase in accuracy of about 75%, with our highest performing model being Logistic Regression's accuracy of 75.0%.
+Overall, we have found that the simple and computationally efficient discriminitive models performed the best.
+However, we have observed that the accuracy of the models is relatively consistent across all three models, which indicates that the models are not exhibiting any bias and are performing consistently across all selected features.
+We were initially surprised to note that SVM did not perform as strongly as we had hypothesized, since SVM is the most suitable option for handling non-linearly separable datasets.
+However, this seems to make sense since the dataset is *relatively* linearly separable, as shown in the PCA visualization.
+In the future, we would like to explore other models such as Random Forests and Neural Networks to see if we can achieve a higher accuracy.
+Additionally, we would like to explore other methods of preprocessing the data, such as using a different number of PCA components or using a different method of dimensionality reduction.

 ### Proposed Timeline
 [Link to Gantt Chart](https://www.dropbox.com/s/cof5fgvn9mwrexg/GanttChart.xlsx?dl=0)